JetBrains/guide/site/java/tutorials/sharing-project-on-github/introduction/index.md

 title: Introduction
 topics: []
 author: hs
-subtitle: Two ways you can share your local repository with GitHub
+subtitle: Two ways you can share your local repository with GitHub.
 thumbnail: ./thumbnail.png
 ---